adjust/xamarin_sdk/doc/android/android.md

 ![][submodule_android_binding]

-### <a id="sdk-add-project"></a>Add the SDK project reference to your app

 After you have successfully added the adjust Android bindings project to your solution, you should also add a reference to it in your Android app project properties.

 ![][reference_android_binding]

 In case you don't want to add reference to the adjust SDK via project reference, you can skip this step and add it as DLL reference to your app which is explained in the step below.

-### <a id="sdk-add-dll"></a>Add the SDK DLL reference to your app
+#### <a id="install-using-dll"></a>Install the Adjust package using bindings DLL

-The next step is to add a reference to the bindings DLL in your Android project properties.
+The next way of installing adjust SDK is to add a reference to the bindings DLL in your Android project properties.
 In the references window, choose the `.Net Assembly` pane and select the `AdjustSdk.Xamarin.Android.dll` that you have downloaded.

 ![][select_android_dll]